Hz-Lin/codam2019/netwhat/readme.md

 ## broadcast address of a subnet

 A *broadcast* is a type of network transmission that's sent to all the computers on a local network, or occasionally all of the computers on a remote network.

-Under TCP/IP,  a broadcast is done by specifying binary 1 values in all of the machine bits of the IP address.
+### limited broadcast

 The ultimate broadcast address is 255.255.255.255, which sends data to all computers on a network segment.
+With limited broadcast, an IP address is given as a destination.
+This IP address is always 255.255.255.255.
+Technically, this broadcast should be sent to all the IP addresses that exist.
+However, it actually serves as an address for the broadcast within the network.
+This destination is always in its own network and can therefore be implemented in an Ethernet broadcast.
+A router does not forward such a packet.

+### directed broadcast

+With directed broadcast, all recipients are always addressed within the target network.
+A combination of the number of the target network and the setting of all host bits to 1 produces the broadcast address in this case.
+If the destination is not located in its own (sub-) network, a router forwards the data packet.
+Host bits are the part of an IP address identifying a specific host in a subnet.
+The subnet mask determines what proportion of the address is used for network bits and for host bits.

 Convert between the broadcast address and netmask:
 - Netmask consist of whole-byte valuse: replace the IP address components that have 0 values in the dotted quad netmask with 255 values.
 e.g. IP address of 172.30.9.102 & netmask of 255.255.0.0 ==> broadcast address of 172.30.255.255